-With the new NERC regions, the analysis results derived from the empirical Bayesian method result in the 5th percentile more than 3 orders of magnitude lower than the mean of the distribution and so are not recommended for use.
-Instead, a Bayesian Update with Jeffreys noninformative prior was performed to provide a homogenous posterior distribution, as provided in Table 2.
-For reference purpose only, Table 3 presents the variation analysis results with the old NERC reliability councils.
+With the new NERC regions, the analysis results derived from the Empirical Bayesian method had the 5th percentile being more than 3 orders of magnitude lower than the mean of the distribution and so that approach is not recommended for use.
+Instead, a Bayesian update with Jeffreys noninformative prior and with each region as the evidence was performed to provide a homogenous posterior distribution, as provided in Table 3.